I love collecting Rae Dunn pottery. Today I am sharing some of my ideas for setting a table with Rae Dunn pottery.

 I only have four pasta bowls (I want more!) but I think they are the perfect way to serve pasta!
 The placemat is from Ikea and the burlap charger is from Amazon.

-I thought all of these plates were at the beach house but I found a few in the pantry.
-I love my surf and sand plates.
-I use them all of the time!
+How much fun are these surf and sand salad plates?
+While I use them at the beach all of the time, I also use them at home.
 And I love to use them with beach colors.
 The aqua charger is from Hobby Lobby.

 I hope these place settings have inspired you to set a table with Rae Dunn pottery.
 Rae Dunn is such a great conversation piece and I love it.